WALIII/CaBMI/README.md

 ## Hardware Prerequisites

-These functions are dependent on the proprietary Bruker 2P (Ultima) Microscope interface, which by current design is not 'real time', and is highly susceptible to delays like OS scheduling, etc. that increase jitter in the on-line analysis and feedback deployment.
+These functions are dependent on the proprietary Bruker 2P (Ultima) Microscope interface, which by current design is not 'real time', and is susceptible to delays like OS scheduling, etc. that increase jitter in the on-line analysis and feedback deployment.
 Most software prototyping is in MATLAB.

- ATM the hardware output is an arduino usb device.
+The hardware output interface is an arduino usb device, controlled with MATLAB software.